cmrd/react-bejeweled/README.md

 ### How to play

 The game is presented as an 8x8 grid containing 7 different colors.
 By switching adjacent elements with each other to obtain 3 or more elements of the same color in a column and row, you obtain a match that is removed from the board, with the board being refilled with new colors in the process.
+Simply click on the elements you wish to select and swap.

 ### Game logic